 Depending on your recipe, you may want to choose a pumpkin with a specific flavor profile.
 For a sweeter and smoother taste, go for pumpkins like the Baby Bear, Cinderella, or Sugar Pie varieties.
 If you prefer a more savory and earthy flavor, try the Long Island Cheese, Rouge Vif d’Etampes, or Fairytale pumpkins.

-See also How to cook canned chili on the stove
+See also How to cook frozen chicken breast in the air fryer

 Remember: The type of pumpkin you choose can greatly influence the taste of your dish, so choose wisely!